-Right wing frontrunner Jair Bolsonaro has proposed a transition towards a system of funded pensions and a 20 percent reduction in the public debt through "privatization and sales."
+Right-wing frontrunner Jair Bolsonaro has proposed a transition toward a system of funded pensions and a 20 percent reduction in the public debt through "privatization and sales."

-His closest rival, the leftist Fernando Haddad, is offering the opposite: "an end to privatization" while he intends to "increase employment" and "battle tax dodging" in order to balance the public books.
+His closest rival, the leftist Fernando Haddad, is offering the opposite: "an end to privatization" while he intends to "increase employment" and "battle tax dodging" to balance the public books.

-Former Sao Paulo state governor Geraldo Alckmin has made an ambitious promise to wipe out the public debt "in two years" through privatization and a simplified tax system.
+Geraldo Alckmin, former Sao Paulo state governor, has made an ambitious promise to wipe out the public debt "in two years" through privatization and a simplified tax system.